shanhaiying/matplotlib-backend-pgf/README.md

 matplotlib-backend-pgf
 ======================

-A backend for matplotlib drawing pgf pictures that can processed with XeLaTex/LuaLaTeX.
+A backend for matplotlib that creates pgf pictures which can be processed with XeLaTex/LuaLaTeX.
 This enables full unicode support and a consistent typesetting of the text elements within LaTeX documents.

 * See the [demo document](https://github.com/pwuertz/matplotlib-backend-pgf/raw/master/demo/demo.pdf) for a comparison with the PDF+usetex backend.
 * The scipts in the [examples folder](https://github.com/pwuertz/matplotlib-backend-pgf/tree/master/examples) show how to use the backend and how font selection is handled.